Git Core Concepts: Repository, Commit, Branch and Staging Area

 Conclusion

 Git's core concepts are the lens through which every command, workflow, and advanced technique makes sense.
 Once you understand what a repository holds, how the staging area gives you precise control over history, what a commit actually stores, and how branches isolate parallel work, the logic behind Git's behavior becomes clear and consistent.
+Git stops feeling like magic and starts feeling like a well-designed tool that behaves exactly as you would expect.

 From here, the best next step is to put these concepts into practice.
 Follow along with the basic Git workflow to see how these ideas operate together in a real sequence of commands, then explore viewing history and changes to learn how to inspect everything Git has recorded.
+Practice regularly, and soon these concepts will become second nature.